 But oftentimes that money can be used to help cover your closing costs, too.
 Just make sure this is allowed by the program(s) you apply to.

 Lenders are generally relaxed about receiving gifts toward your down payment and closing costs from loved ones.

 Fannie Mae and Freddie Mac define “loved ones” as family, fiance(e), or domestic partner.
 But other programs (like FHA loans, for example) widen the field to include close friends.

 - First, you must provide a letter from the donor confirming that it is an outright gift that never has to be repaid

-- Second, you have to document the source of the funds.
-For example, if a family member gives you the money and cashes in stocks to do so, he may have to provide a brokerage statement showing his sale of those stocks
+- Second, you may have to document the source of the funds.
+For example, if a family member gives you the money and cashes in stocks to do so, they may have to provide a brokerage statement showing his sale of those stocks.

 This is usually straightforward enough.
 But lenders can get picky if they suspect that you’re hiding something.
 So it’s important to make sure your gift funds are correctly sourced and documented.

 For more information on how to receive gift funds toward your closing costs, see this article.

 Are you ready for the home buying process?

 So who pays closing costs?
 The buyer and seller both do.